StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/CREATE_PIPE.md

 > **NOTICE**
 >
 > Each pipe belongs to a specific database.
-If you drop the database to which a pipe belongs, that pipe is deleted along with the database.
+If you drop the database to which a pipe belongs, the pipe is deleted along with the database, and cannot be recovered even if the database is recovered.

 ### pipe_name